robren/old-pelican-based-blog/content/deploy-to-gke.md

 # Create a container image for my blog

-Previous posts describe how I added some custom extensions to the fab file included with pelican.
+Previous posts describe how I added some custom extensions to the fabric file included with pelican.
 The readme in [https://github.com/robren/robren-blog] explains how to install pelican, and use the fabfile to create a docker image.
 Pelican's a bit 'temperamental', my README in github.com/robren/robren-blog has